In the clinic for Sept. 26, 2025

 Sep.
 26, 2025

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: C2N, Zap Surgical.
+Clinical updates, including data readouts and publications: AC Immune, Clene, Hansa, Immuneering, Immunic, Intellia, Pepgen.

 Briefs